-These policies were developed to require all applications under the Planning Act, Condominium Act and Building Code Act for areas where activities could be significant drinking water threats to be reviewed by the Risk Management Official.
+These policies were developed to require all applications under the Planning Act, 1990, Condominium Act, 1998 and the Ontario Building Code for areas where activities could be significant drinking water threats to be reviewed by the Risk Management Official.
 The Risk Management Official would then advise the applicant if section 57 (prohibition) or section 58 (Part IV Risk Management Plans) of the Clean Water Act, 2006 apply.
 The policies enable the Risk Management Official to pre-screen applications for land uses and activities identified as a significant drinking water threat within vulnerable areas.